ivotron/quiho-popper/paper/paper.md

     repositories.
 These benchmarks take as input parameters that determine their performance behavior, thus simulating different "versions" of an application.

   * A negative result: ineffectiveness of resource utilization profiles for predicting performance using ensemble learning.

-Next section (@Sec:intuition) shows the intuition behind _quiho_ and how can be used to automate regression tests (@Sec:intuition).
+Next section (@Sec:intuition) shows the intuition behind _quiho_ and how can be used to automate regression tests.
 We then do a more in-depth description of _quiho_ (@Sec:quiho), followed by our evaluation of this approach (@Sec:eval).
-We briefly show how _quiho_'s resource utilization profiles can not be used to predict performance using some common machine learning techniques (@Sec:negative). @Sec:sra reviews related work and we subsequently close with a brief discussion on challenges and opportunities enabled by _quiho_ (@Sec:conclusion).
+We briefly show how _quiho_'s resource utilization profiles can not be used to predict performance using some common machine learning techniques (@Sec:negative).
+We then discuss different aspects of our work (@Sec:discussion), review (@Sec:sra) related work and we lastly close with a brief discussion on challenges and opportunities enabled by _quiho_ (@Sec:conclusion).

-[^system]: Throughout this paper, we use "system" to refer to hardware, firmware and the operating system (OS).
+[^system]: Throughout this paper, we use "system" to refer to the low-level compute stack composed by hardware, firmware and the operating system (OS).
 [^name]: The word _quiho_ means "to discover" or "to find" in Seri, the dialect of a native tribe of the same name from Northwestern Mexico.